-“The longest journey in life is the journey of the heart,” he proclaimed these words, referring to his conversion.
-These were words that got stuck in my mind and heart.
-And I have often wondered how a young man like him got this wisdom.
+I remember him saying, “The longest journey in life is the journey of the heart,” referring to his personal conversion.
+These were words that got stuck into my mind and heart.
+I have often wondered how a young man like him got this wisdom.

-It’s true — the longest journey is the journey of the heart.
+It’s true–the longest journey is the journey of the heart.
 I see this more now that I am involved in the field of teaching.
-Many times the movement of the mind to the heart is hard for students to practice.
-It’s not even easy for many professors and leaders to practice it because it requires inwardness, honesty, vulnerability, humility, selflessness, and ultimately conversion.
+Many times the movement from the mind to the heart is not easy for students.
+It’s not easy even for many professors and leaders because it requires a great deal of inwardness, honesty, vulnerability, humility, selflessness and ultimately, conversion.

-Palmer contends that it is the journey of the heart that would bring salvation not only to each person but also to the society.
-He alludes to the wisdom of Vaclav Havel, poet, and man of practical affairs and leader in the Velvet Revolution that liberated Czechoslovakia from Soviet rule.
-Havel says: “The…experience I’m talking about has given me one certainty:…the salvation of this human world lies nowhere else than in the human heart, in the human power to reflect, in human meekness and human responsibility.
-Without a global revolution in human consciousness, nothing will change for the better, and the catastrophe toward which this world is headed…will be unavoidable.”
+Palmer is convinced that it is the journey of the heart that would bring salvation not only to each person, but also to the society.
+He alludes to the wisdom of Vaclav Havel, a poet and man of practical affairs and a leader in the Velvet Revolution that liberated Czechoslovakia from Soviet rule: “The…experience I’m talking about has given me one certainty:…the salvation of this human world lies nowhere else than in the human heart, in the human power to reflect, in human meekness and in human responsibility.
+Without a global revolution in…human consciousness, nothing will change for the better, and the catastrophe toward which this world is headed…will be unavoidable.”

-Indeed, not too many people are not listening to and discerning the movement of their hearts.
-The technical world mesmerizes them than the inward world.
-If they would only look deeply into their hearts—what God is telling them to do to bring freedom, justice, and well-being to others, to their countries and their lives, then their lives would become more peaceful and fulfilling.
+Indeed, not too many people are listening to and are discerning the movement of their hearts.
+They are mesmerized by the technical world than the inward world; they are easily influenced by the constant barrage of comments in the social media without thorough critical reflection.
+If they only look deeply within their hearts—what God is telling them to do to bring freedom, justice, and well-being to others, to their countries and to their lives…

-In the Christian world, Easter season is a journey of mystagogy —the period in which the Church explains the meaning of the Sacraments to those who have newly received them.
-May this season be also a journey of mystagogy for all us, when we take the journey of mind to heart to receive the truth of our faith and of ourselves, destined to be partners with God in bringing life and light into this world!
+In the Christian world, Easter season is journey of mystagogy—the period in which the meaning of the Sacraments is explained to those who have newly received them.
+May this season be also a journey of mystagogy for all us, when we take the journey of mind to heart to receive the truth of our faith and of ourselves, destined to be partners of God in bringing life and light into this world!